Securing your personal information

 Card and device security

-• When your card expires, destroy it by shredding or cutting it up.
-Make sure you slice through the embedded microchip, magnetic strip and security code.
+- When your card expires, destroy it by shredding or cutting it up.
+Make sure you slice through the embedded microchip, magnetic strip and security code (CVV).

 Keeping your banking information secure

-• Don’t share your passwords, PINs, passcodes or pattern locks with anyone.
+- Don’t share your passwords, PINs, passcodes or pattern locks and don’t let anyone watch you enter them.

-• Be careful with your passwords, passcodes and PINs.
-Avoid writing them down or recording them in a device and choose different ones for each of your accounts.
+- Be careful with your passwords, passcodes and PINs.
+Avoid writing them down or recording them in a device and choose different ones for each of your cards.

 If the guidelines above are not followed, you may be liable for any unauthorised transactions.